ahmedabad

 I happened to visit and write this Ahmedabad travel guide out of my nearly 1-week stay there.
 I explored some of the popular stepwells in Ahmedabad, including the most famous Adalaj stepwell, among others.

-Other than that, I also luckily ended up there during Uttarayan which is considered to be the best time to visit Ahmedabad.
+Also, I luckily ended up being in the city during Uttarayan which is considered to be the best time to visit Ahmedabad.

-So out of my 1-week stay – while enjoying the 150-year-old French Haveli – this is all you need to know.
-From where to stay in Ahmedabad to how to best enjoy it on a heritage walk, you will get all the necessary tips here.
+So out of my 1-week stay and exploring, I am writing this detailed travel guide.
+From where to stay in Ahmedabad to how to best enjoy it on a heritage walk, you will get all necessary tips here.

 Ahmedabad Travel Guide